pytorch/torchtune/README.md

 &nbsp;

 > [!Note]
-> **July 2024**: torchtune has updated model weights for Llama3.1!
+> **July 2024**: torchtune has updated model weights for Llama3.1 in source and nightly builds!
 Check out our configs for both the [8B and 70B versions](recipes/configs/llama3_1/) of the model.
 LoRA, QLoRA, and full finetune methods are supported.
 At this time, 405B will not be featured as it's too large to finetune on consumer-grade hardware.

 ## Introduction